dhavaldp96/WebAppPart1/README.md

 ## Project Description

-*This project is a homework assignment to teach how to get Pycharm setup with Docker, Flask, MySQL, and Postman.*
+*This project is a homework assignment to teach and learn how to get Pycharm setup with Docker, Flask, MySQL, and Postman.*

 ## *Postman Screenshot*